nelipuu/zbind/README.md

 `zbind` generates TypeScript bindings for calling Zig code compiled to native code or Wasm, in Node.js or Bun or browsers.

-Supported Zig versions are 0.11.0 - 0.12.0 (possibly later as well) Zig 0.13.0 seems to have an issue linking with C++ code when targeting Wasm, that has been fixed in later development versions.
+Supported Zig versions are 0.11.0 - 0.13.0 (and at least some 0.14.0 dev versions as well) Zig 0.13.0 seems to have an issue linking with C++ code when targeting Wasm, that has been fixed in later development versions.

 Example Zig code [`lib/main.zig`](example/lib/main.zig):